 Before you hit the trails, it’s a good idea to get to know the boundaries and layout of the dog park.
-Check out how big the park is, and plan a path to walk my dog.
+Check out the park's size, and plan a path to walk your dog.
 This will allow you to be prepared if your dog gets out of sight or takes a wrong turn.

 If you know all the exits and where each path leads, you’ll have a much easier time finding him if he gets lost exploring.

 Most cities have a nearby off-leash dog park, but many major Canadian cities have some of the best ones.
 We put together a list of our favourite dog parks across Canada!

 Off Leash Dog Parks Calgary - Sue Higgins Park

 Photo credit: calgarycanine.com/sue-higgins-park

 If you are looking for a dog park that really has it all, Sue Higgins Dog Park in Calgary is the place to go.
 It’s not only massive and fully fenced, but Sue Higgins is also loaded with a variety of terrains and amenities for any activity your dog might love.

 Off Leash Dog Parks Edmonton - Buena Vista Dog Park

 Some of the best hiking trails in Edmonton are in Buena Vista Park, and who’s a better companion for your next adventure than your pooch.
 Buena Vista offers several riverside trails and wide-open spaces for dogs to play fetch and romp around with their friends.

 Off Leash Dog Parks Toronto - Cherry Beach